kmlazim98/kmlazim98/README.md

 <a href="https://www.linkedin.com/in/kmlazim98/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a dedicated and results-oriented System and Network Engineer with three years of hands-on experience.
-I specialize in ensuring the seamless operation of IT infrastructures while prioritizing robust cybersecurity measures.
-My expertise in Google Cloud, Linux, Windows, and Splunk, combined with my strong problem-solving skills, enables me to effectively optimize system and network performance and safeguard against emerging threats.
+I am a dedicated and results-oriented Cybersecurity Engineer with three years of hands-on experience.
+I specialize in securing IT infrastructures and monitoring threats to ensure robust cybersecurity measures.
+My expertise in Google Cloud, Linux, Windows, and Splunk, combined with strong analytical and problem-solving skills, enables me to optimize system performance, monitor, detect, and respond to emerging threats effectively.

----

 ## Professional Skills